winwisely99/web/README.md

   - These images will be copied into the build
 - layouts:
   - The files here are used for custom HTML, CSS, Script that need to be injected or appended into appropriate partials.
 (See Import.py for usage)

+After every change, add, or delete:
+- Run `$ make modify` to import all changes into Let's Encrypt base

 ## Deployment

-- Run `$ make modify` to import all changes into Let's Encrypt base
 - Run `$ make build` to rebuild Hugo
 - If first time deploying:
   - Run `$ make deploy-fb-init`